 This Mexican Omelet Pie is a tender and thick omelet with a fiesta of flavor.
-Great for breakfast, brunch, or dinner!
+This is a wonderful low carb, gluten free, vegetarian dish, great for breakfast, brunch, or dinner!

 Our friends got chickens about a year ago.
 Apparently the hens laid so many eggs, they got sick of them and ended up giving a bunch away to friends and neighbors.
 What I wouldn’t have given to live right next door!

 I can’t imagine getting tired of eggs.
 I use them A LOT.
 A dozen?
 Pffft.
 Gimme the pack of 18, please.

 I’ve always enjoyed the combo of eggs with salsa, like in Huevos Rancheros and Migas, so I knew this Mexican Omelet Pie would be a winner.
 I made it a few weeks ago for dinner and it was!
 So I made it again for breakfast a few days later.
 See, 12 eggs right there.
 Gone!
 Now I make it regularly.
 We need our own chickens….